d20 Logo System Reference Document v3.5

 • Dwarves: Hill and Mountain

-• Elves: High, Wood, Gray, Wild
+• Elves: High, Wood, Gray, and Wild

 • Gnomes: Rock and Forest